If you’re an adventurous traveler, Vail, Colorado needs to be on your bucket list.

 First of all, the spa features an array of amenities.
 Picture reading a magazine beside an open fire, sweating out toxins in saunas and steam rooms, admiring views of Gore Creek from your choice of indoor or outdoor whirlpool, or getting soaked under a waterfall in a heated pool.

-Vail Summer Packing: The weather can be hot during the day on the ground and chilly at night and on the mountain.
+Vail Summer Packing: The weather can be hot during the day and at the base of the mountain and chilly at night and on the mountain.
 Layers will be key.
 Some essentials I recommend packing for this hike and other Vail summer activities include:

-- Peak Design Photo Backpack (if you've got gear) or a day pack from REI for hikes and day trips (so comfortable with so many pockets!)
+- Peak Design Photo Backpack (if you've got gear) or a day pack from REI for hikes and day trips (so comfortable with so many pockets!).

 - Clever Travel Companion pickpocket-proof garments.
 I personally use the underwear and tank.
 Vail isn't dangerous; though the myriad adventure sports make those numerous interior pockets handy!

-- Frogg Toggs Rain Suit jacket and pants set (though if you bring a heavy water-proof coat you can just bring the rain pants)
+- Rain Suit jacket and pants set (though if you bring a heavy water-proof coat you can just bring the rain pants).

 - A shawl scarf (the plane and CME shuttle can be chilly and I used mine as a blanket).
 I'm also a fan of these hidden-pocket scarves that come in styles for every season.
 They're great for carrying and hiding valuables.

-- Ahnu Montara II Waterproof Hiking Shoes.
-Great for sightseeing and adventure activities
+- Waterproof hiking shoes.
+Great for sightseeing and adventure activities.